 Finally, make sure you have answers to all of the questions that could be asked.
 If you aren’t prepared, investors won’t be interested.

-Ultimately, you have the ability to choose and pitch many investors.
-Just make sure you are making the best decision for you and your business.
-If you do your research and ask questions, you will find investors who fit well with your business and vision and you’ll be on your way to opening your self-pour bar or restaurant in no time!
+Ultimately, you can choose and pitch many investors.
+Just make sure you are making the best decision for yourself and your business.
+If you do your research and ask questions, you will find investors who fit well with your business and vision, and you’ll be on your way to opening your self-pour bar or restaurant in no time!

-To help put your business in the best possible position to be as successful as possible, we have compiled a quick guide containing the most important Do’s and Don’ts to keep in mind when opening your own self-pour business, based on experiences with our 270+ customers.
-Simply fill out the form below to download it.
+To help put your business in the best possible position to be as successful as possible, we have compiled a quick guide containing the most important Do’s and Don’ts to keep in mind when opening your own self-pour business based on experiences with our 500+ customers.